Copyright © 2019 Visit Placer County

 “We are always trying to find that balance between fun, adventure, education and relaxation.
 And, of course, good food.”

 For our gold country adventure, we’d start out day one with breakfast at Baked and Brewed in Auburn with a great local vibe.
 Then we’d hook up with Tributary Whitewater Rafting for a half-day float on the American River.
 After cleaning up that afternoon, we would head over to Crooked Lane Brewery to sample some great local ale and food from one of the several amazing food trucks that rotate on-site.
-We’d take an evening stroll through Old Town Auburn, taking in the historic storefronts and checking out the local galleries and antique stores and finish up with dinner at Bootleggers, an iconic Old Town tavern for years.
+We’d take an evening stroll through Old Town Auburn, taking in the historic storefronts and checking out the local galleries and antique stores and finish up with dinner at Tap and Vine, an upscale eatery located on Auburn’s vibrant Central Square.

 Day two would start with a big breakfast at Katrina’s, arguably the most local breakfast place in Auburn (Note: they only take cash, but an ATM is on site) and we’d head to Hidden Falls for a mid-morning hike.
 Then we’d have a mid-day lunch at Wise Villa Winery in Lincoln for some of the best views in the Gold Country.
 That night, we’d head to Studio Movie Grill in Rocklin for a movie, dinner and cocktails.
 A perfect family finish to our two-day visit.